richardyu-ms/SAI/doc/sai-ptf/warmboot.md

 *In this stage, the switch gets started, and we can use warm reboot API to start the switch.*

 In [TaggedFrameFilteringTest](https://github.com/opencomputeproject/SAI/blob/master/test/sai_test/sai_vlan_test.py#L195), we will not check test in rebooting because RPC will be used.
+1. Pre-warm-reboot
+    - Setup as normal
+    - `warm shut down`
 2. Rebooting
     - wait until `saiserver` container reboots
+3. Post-warm-reboot
+    - APIs start the switch in warm mode
+    - Check test as normal

 ### Results
 This is the result of running the azure pipeline, which efficiently completed the test in warm-reboot scenario.